Fudan-iGEM/2025-wiki/pages/inclusivity.md

 1. A lady undergoing *over a year of antifungal treatment* faced workplace discrimination and nearly lost her job.
 When asked, “If you could describe fungal infection with one color, what would it be?” she answered:

 > “I would choose green, a symbol of hope—like wild grass that survives the fire, growing again when the wind blows.”

-2. A 14-year-old EB girl recalled not the pain of hospitalization, but how she would sing songs at night to doctors, nurses, and other patients.
+2. When a team member expressed to a 14-year-old EB patient our hope that we hadn't inadvertently offended any patient identities through our activities, she demonstrated a maturity far beyond her years.
+She comforted our teammate by saying they had already done an excellent job, and went on to share her own experiences in the hospital:

+> "I was super bored one night in the hospital, so I went to the nurses' station and sang for them.
+I even held a small concert right there, haha!"

 Both accounts challenge simplistic narratives of “patient as passive sufferer.”
-They remind us to listen to how individuals actively reinterpret, cope with, and reshape the meaning of illness in their lives.
+They remind us to listen to how individuals actively reinterpret, cope with, and **reshape the meaning of illness in their lives**.

-This case underscores the core advantage of sensory-friendly methods: creating a safe space for complex, even contradictory experiences.
-Tools like colors and doodles allowed us to capture *dialectical narratives of illness* beyond binary framings, inspiring healthcare practices rooted in **respect for patients’ interpretive agency**.
+This case underscores the core advantage of sensory-friendly methods: creating **a safe space for complex, even contradictory experiences**.
+Tools like colors and doodles allowed us to capture dialectical narratives of illness beyond binary framings, inspiring healthcare practices rooted in **respect for patients’ interpretive agency**.

 ---
 #### Conclusion